| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 was freshened so it will be good for next season and we've gotten the bugs worked out of

+the setting for the new injectors.
 We have gathered parts for a new second motor that is being built by

 Jimmy D. This piece should be as good as the one we have now, with lightweight rotating

 components and new ASCS legal heads.
 If all goes well, we won't need it.
+On the car side of things, we will go over everything to check for

 wear, cracks or damage as we clean and grease all moving parts.
 My annual flea market